 In the days and weeks that followed the delay, workers partially disassembled the waterslide including the lower hit, which was rebuilt at a shallower angle.

 Guinness World Records deemed it the world's tallest waterslide back in April.

 But until June 29, it will be a ride without any riders.
-The debut will coincide with the premier of a "behind-the-scenes" special on the building of the water slide on the Travel Channel.
+The debut will coincide with the premiere of a "behind-the-scenes" special on the building of the water slide on the Travel Channel.